A Teacher's Guide to Having an Inclusive Classroom

 Some other benefits beyond just an academic scope include:

-- Reduced fear of human differences – We often fear what we do not know, so allowing non-disabled students to interact with disabled students can eliminate some of the unknown.
+- Reduced fear of human differences – We often fear what we do not know, so allowing non-disabled students to interact with students with disabilities can eliminate some of the unknown.

 - Increased comfort and awareness of people who are different – Students often naturally gravitate towards people like themselves, so setting up an inclusive classroom that teaches students to learn and live alongside others who are different can teach life lessons that will carry on with them into adulthood.